 I started with a CB

-But I learned that the the down side to a CB is the people are not always very nice.
-Lets just say I was not comfortable having the CB on in my truck if my young son was riding with me.
+But I learned that the downside to a CB is the people are not always very nice.
+Let us just say I was not comfortable having the CB on in my truck if my young son was riding with me.

 So while I thought the concept was cool I never got that big into it and I only talked on it one or two times.

 I have heard of ham radio before.
 It was not a new term to me but I guess I never thought much about it.
 But something in 2020 happen that caused me to become interested.
 I don’t remember the very moment where I thought about getting into ham radio.
 But I do remember coming across a video about emergency communication and ham radio.

 This piqued my interest and I started researching ham radio.

 My first radio

 In early December 2020, I ordered and received my first radio.
 It was cheap and later I learned the mic was kind of bad on it.
 But I was not allowed to talk on it anyway so I used it as a scanner to see if I could hear other people in my area.

 At first, I heard nothing.
 Then I got some local repeaters programmed into the radios memory channels and started scanning them.
 It was not long before I was hearing people talk and it was very cool!

 One thing I noticed right away was the ham radio community was very nice and respectful.
 I didn’t have to fear having the radio on while my young son was around.
 This was a big breath of fresh air to me.
 Other communication methods are not always clean and nice in the world we live in.